esco/check-referrer/README.md

 check-referrer
 ==============

-rout requests based on referrer based on referrer
+route requests based on referrer based on referrer